hsf-training/analysis-essentials/snakemake/README.md

 ```
 This tells Snakemake that you want to generate `output/a.out` if needed
 and to use only one computing core to do so.
-After running it,
+When you run it,
-you should see output like:
+you should see something like:
 ```text
 Building DAG of jobs...
 Using shell: /cvmfs/lhcbdev.cern.ch/conda/envs/default/2021-09-07_04-06/linux-64/bin/bash